Sebastianhju/Runeterra-5e/2.0/Runes.md

 ## Lesser Runes
 ### Nullifying Orb  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Sorcery/Nullifying Orb.png" Align=left width=7% height=7%>

-This rune has three charges, you regain all charges at the end of a long rest.
+**Charges**: This rune has three charges, you regain all charges at the end of a long rest.

 Whenever you take elemental damage, you can spend a charge to gain temporary hit points equal to four times your proficiency bonus.